CS126SP20/pac-man/DEVELOPMENT.md

     detects collisions between Pac-Man & ghosts.
 Pac-Man loses a life when he collides with a ghost.
     - Also added very basic UI to display when the game is over

+- **5/1/20**
+    - Created a Food class and FoodType enum class.
+Updated Map class, logic, and UI accordingly.
+    - Added additional types of food and the behavior that corresponds with it.
+        - Pacman now can 'eat' ghosts after eating 'special' food
+    - Added logic so that the gate displays correctly depending on GameState
+    - Added logic that resets the location of PacMan & the ghosts after PacMan loses a life from colliding with a ghost

 ---